JustBuddy/AddToHierarchy/README.md

 # AddToHierarchy
-A somple C# script for unity to spawn and ping an prefab into hierarchy
+A simple C# script for unity to spawn and ping an prefab into hierarchy